webby-the-dev/webby-the-dev/README.md

 I'm Webby, front-end and web3 developer with about 10 years of experience in the software engineering field, 2 of which are in the web3 industry.
 Currently, I'm on the lookout for new projects and opportunities.

+❗️ Most of my recent projects are under non-disclosure agreements or housed in private repositories, limiting what I can publicly share.
+However, I can provide some specific sections of the code I've authored.

 ## 🛠️ Experience

 🟢 Founder and dev of [@MercurialApp](https://twitter.com/MercurialApp)